Sterling Hayden: 1950s film career

-The Killing

-Hayden was cast in a heist film which turned out to be a classic: The Killing (1956), an early work from director Stanley Kubrick.
+In 1956, Hayden starred in a heist film, The Killing, by an up-and-coming filmmaker named Stanley Kubrick.
+Although The Killing fared poorly at the box office, it garnered strong critical praise.
+Hayden would work again later with Kubrick on Dr. Strangelove (1964).

-He remained a "B picture" star though: Crime of Passion (1957), a noir; 5 Steps to Danger (1957), a mystery film; Valerie (1957), a Western "noir"; Zero Hour!
+Notwithstanding his occasional appearances in acclaimed films, Hayden remained a "B picture" star in the 1950s: Crime of Passion (1957), a noir; 5 Steps to Danger (1957), a mystery film; Valerie (1957), a Western "noir"; Zero Hour!
 (1957), a disaster film; Gun Battle at Monterey (1957), a Western; The Iron Sheriff (1957), a Western for Edward Small; Ten Days to Tulara (1958), an adventure film; Terror in a Texas Town (1958), a Western.

-He also worked frequently on television, appearing on shows such as Dick Powell's Zane Grey Theatre, Wagon Train, General Electric Theater, Schlitz Playhouse, Playhouse 90, Goodyear Theatre, and The DuPont Show of the Month.
+He also worked frequently on television, in shows such as Dick Powell's Zane Grey Theatre, Wagon Train, General Electric Theater, Schlitz Playhouse, Playhouse 90, Goodyear Theatre, and The DuPont Show of the Month.

 Travelling

-Hayden often professed distaste for film acting, saying he did it mainly to pay for his ships and voyages.
-In 1958, after a bitter divorce from Betty Ann de Noon, Hayden was awarded custody of his children.
-He defied a court order and sailed to Tahiti with all four children, Christian, Dana, Gretchen and Matthew.
+Hayden often professed distaste for film acting, saying he did it mainly to pay for his schooners and voyages.
+In 1958, after a bitter divorce from Betty Ann de Noon, Hayden was awarded custody of their four children.
+In 1959, he defied a court order, which barred him from taking the children out of the U.S., by sailing to Tahiti with all four: Christian, Dana, Gretchen and Matthew.

-"I'd had it", he said.
-"One way or another, I felt that I had sold out – or failed – at almost everything in my whole life.
-It was either turn things around or hang myself."

 The crew sailed from San Francisco Bay to Tahiti, where Hayden had planned to film a movie.
-Hayden also invited well-known photographer Dody Weston Thompson along to document the trip and to help shoot location choices.
-Her South Seas folio contains photographs of Hayden's schooner, The Wanderer; on-deck photos of life aboard the ship; colorful prints of his children, Tahitian women and children; and unique artifacts on shore.
+He also invited along the well-known photographer Dody Weston Thompson to document the trip and to help shoot location choices.
+Her South Seas folio contains photographs of Hayden's 98-foot schooner, Wanderer; on-deck photos of life aboard the ship; colorful prints of his children, as well as Tahitian women and children; and unique artifacts on shore.
 The film never materialized; however, according to Dody's notes, U.S. Camera and Travel printed her photographs of paradise in 1961.
 Marin County Superior Court Judge Harold Haley later ordered Hayden to repay Republic Pictures nearly $50,000 to recover the cost of financing the trip.

 In 1960, he married Catherine Devine McConnell.
 They had two sons, Andrew and David, and were married until his death in 1986.
 McConnell also had a son (Scott McConnell) from her first marriage to Neil McConnell, an heir to Avon's founding family.

-In November 1960 he said he was a "sailor or writer" rather than an actor.
+In November 1960, Hayden said he was a "sailor or writer" rather than an actor.
+He was still troubled by his HUAC testimony and was quoted as saying, "I'd had it...
+One way or another, I felt that I had sold out – or failed – at almost everything in my whole life.
+It was either turn things around or hang myself."

-In the early 1960s, Hayden rented one of the pilot houses of the retired ferryboat Berkeley, docked in Sausalito, California, where he lived while writing his autobiography Wanderer, which was first published in 1963.
+In the early 1960s, he rented one of the pilot houses of the retired ferryboat Berkeley, docked in Sausalito, California, where he lived while writing his autobiography Wanderer, which was first published in 1963.